Chicoz0/Chicoz0/README.md

 ### Welcome to Chico's Portfolio 👋👋

-I'm a Brazilian physiotherapist and ICU researcher diving in aspects of Data Science to apply on my work and hobbies.
+I'm a Brazilian tech enthusiast currently working as a Full-Stack Ruby on Rails freelance developer.
+In addition to coding, I'm also a intensive care physiotherapist and ICU researcher, constantly exploring how statistics and Data Science can enhance both my professional work and personal projects.

 <div align="center">
   <a href="https://github.com/Chicoz0">